 Congratulations to Shuting Hu from the Hong Kong Society, winner of the 2013 Henry Maso Award for her paper Activity and mechanism of natural resorcinol type phenolics from the twigs of Cudrina trieuspidata as skin whitening agents.
 Shuting’s prize was an all expenses paid trip and registration for the IFSCC Congress in Paris, France, that took place from 27-30 October 2014.
 There she was also presented with her illuminated scroll.

-The winner for 2016 is John Jimenez of Bogotá, Colombia.
+The winner for 2016 was John Jimenez of Bogotá, Colombia.
 John's winning paper was the Application of Eye-Tracking Methodology for Fragrance Evaluation.
-He will be presented with his illuminated scroll at the IFSCC 29th Congress to be held in Orlando, Florida (USA) in October 2016.
-As the 2015 Henry Maso Award winner, his trip to Orlando and registration fees for the Congress will be covered by the IFSCC.
+He was presented with his illuminated scroll at the IFSCC 29th Congress held in Orlando, Florida (USA) in October 2016.
+As the 2015 Henry Maso Award winner, his trip to Orlando and registration fees for the Congress was covered by the IFSCC.